HBO (Canadian TV channel): Related services

 High definition and video on demand services for HBO Canada became available upon the service's launch.

 Video on demand

 Initially, most service providers included HBO Canada programming under a "HBO Canada On Demand" section, separated from TMN or Movie Central's main VOD folder.
 This section included feature films, original and imported programming, and special behind-the-scenes features including interviews.
-HBO Canada On Demand's rotating program selection incorporated select new titles that are added each Friday, alongside existing program titles held over from the previous one to two weeks.
+HBO Canada On Demand's rotating program selection incorporated select new titles that are added each Friday, along with existing program titles held over from the previous one to two weeks.

 With the changeover from TMN to Crave in late 2018, on most cable/IPTV providers HBO programming became part of the "Crave + Movies + HBO" folder (as distinguished from the "Crave" folder which holds programming available on the Crave streaming service's base tier).

 Following the simplification of Crave's program library in late 2021, all Crave programming is now available on VOD in a single "Crave" folder where available.